flutter/website/src/catalog/samples/animated-list.md

 ---
 title: AnimatedList
+description: An example that uses AnimatedList.
 ---

-An AnimatedList that displays a list of cards which stay in sync with an app-specific ListModel.
+An AnimatedList that displays a list of cards that stay in sync with an app-specific ListModel.
 When an item is added to or removed from the model, the corresponding card animates in or out of view.

 <p>